 Cowell College One, Imagining Justice

 Cowell College One, Imagining Justice, is a first-year seminar designed to introduce students to university-level discourse, including key skills and common practices.
 Students sharpen their analytical reading skills through discussion and writing engaged, well-reasoned responses to works from a variety of disciplines, all centered around the overarching theme of justice.
 It begins with and builds on the summer reading done in Cowell 1A.
 The course’s first priority is building college-level reading proficiency in many genres as a foundation for ongoing practice in analytical writing skills.
 It emphasizes critical thinking and analysis in discussions and assignments, while also giving students opportunities to increase their speaking and presentation skills, do group work and projects, and to engage in creative expression.
-(Further down you’ll find the UCSC-wide learning outcomes on which the course is built.)
 It also offers students an opportunity to try out and play with big ideas, to think aloud with others about the world around them, theorize, make mistakes, consider and reconsider their and others’ ideas and beliefs, and revise things they said or wrote before.

 The course is based upon a slowly changing syllabus of significant texts–classical and modern–chosen because they reward close reading and stimulate thoughtful interaction between students and reflection on each students’ own experiences.
-The course also attends to our current moment, attending to the pandemic and contemporary sociopolitical issues.
-We will use this moment in time as a lens through which particular issues about justice may be viewed, with some newly revealed or eclipsed, magnified or distorted.
+The course also attends to our current moment, an election year with much at stake, and contemporary sociopolitical issues.
+We will use this moment in time as a lens through which particular issues about justice may be viewed, focusing on the relationship of the individual to the state, to their fellow citizens, and to those who may not be citizens.
 Your summer and fall texts include a graphic text, scholarly works on political and sociological issues, philosophical treatises, fiction, drama, and films, introducing you to a broad array of genres, fields, and types of materials you’ll encounter throughout your university career.
 The Core Course considers the characteristics and significance of the forms as well as content of these texts, asking you to consider the metadata and broader context these challenging texts arise from, along with generic and discipline-specific standards, as well as creators’ uses and deviations from these expectations.

 Cowell’s motto is The Pursuit of Truth in the Company of Friends.
 Forging this “company,” your campus and peer community, is another central goal: This course gives you an opportunity to get to know one another and an instructor in a small setting that fosters intellectual intimacy and inquiry and focuses on respectful exchanges of differing perspectives and ideas.
 It encourages collaborative learning as students work together to plan and lead some class discussions, including doing and presenting related research.

 The readings and other texts have been chosen to raise themes of justice, equality, and freedom.
 The course will also address ways in which philosophers and theorists, societies and individuals, and literary and other media may transmit, question, or revise notions of the just.
 How do we define justice?
 When can we say that, “justice has been served”?
+How do we know when we have acted justly?
 Do ideas about what is just differ according to time, place, and culture, or are some notions of justice arguable as universal values?

 Assignments, which will vary somewhat by section, include many of the following, which will be assessed for ambitiousness, effectiveness, level of preparation, and growth in key skills: